 Breakthrough for women: Miami Marlins hire Kim Ng as GM

-Ng is believed to be the first female general manager for a men’s team in a major professional sport in North America, the Marlins said.

-She broke into Major League Baseball as an intern and has 21 years of big league experience in the front offices of the Chicago White Sox (1990-96), New York Yankees (1998-2001) and Los Angeles Dodgers (2002-11).
+Ng (pronounced Ang) won three World Series rings while spending 21 years in the front offices of the Chicago White Sox (1990-96), New York Yankees (1998-2001) and Los Angeles Dodgers (2002-11).
 She spent the past nine years with MLB as a senior vice president.

 “After decades of determination, it is the honor of my career to lead the Miami Marlins,” Ng said in a statement.
 “When I got into this business, it seemed unlikely a woman would lead a major league team, but I am dogged in the pursuit of my goals.
 My goal is now to bring championship baseball to Miami.”